dsbowen/hemlock/docs_md/tutorial/validate.md

 Run the app again and try to continue past the demographics page; enter an invalid date of birth, leave some questions blank, and see your validation at work.

+## Multiple validate functions

-**Note.** You can attach multiple validation functions to a single page or question.
+You can attach multiple validation functions by setting `validate` to a list of functions.
 Validate functions run in the order in which you add them, stopping with the first validate function which returns an error.
+Try adding `require` to the date of birth question by changing `validate=V.date_format()` to `validate=[V.require(), V.date_format()]`.

+Run your app and leave the date of birth empty.
+The error message will be, `'Please respond to this question.'`.
+Enter an invalid date of birth.
+The error message will be `'Format your date of birth as mm/dd/yyyy.'`.

 ## Summary